 A central principle is avoiding “riba”, or usurious interest (riba means “excess” or “addition”).
 Sharia considers money a tool for measuring value and not an asset in itself.
 It regards making money off interest as excess, unjust compensation.

 To comply with these principles, sharia finance follows a few practices specific to Islamic law.
 The most prevalent is a profit-and-loss-sharing contracts model called “mudarabah.”
-At this stage, a group of investors join with a bank to invest in mutual funds, involving assets screened for sharia-compliance.
-The investors supply capital, the bank supplies expertise and both agree in advance how profits will be split.
+At this stage, a group of investors joins with a bank to invest in mutual funds, involving assets screened for sharia compliance.
+The investor supplies capital, the bank supplies expertise, and both agree in advance on how profits will be split.
 This substitutes shared profit and loss for interest and does not place the burden of uncertain risk on either party.

 Sharia law also has a special version of leasing, called “ijarah.”
 This is when the lessor sells the right to use an object for a fixed time period and price.